guenther-brunthaler/base62/README.md

 ------------

-base62 is written in portable C and can be compiled with any C-compiler supporting the C89 standard or better.
+base62 is written in portable C and can be compiled with any C-compiler (assuming it supports the C89 standard or better).

 Under UNIX, Linux, Cygwin or MinGW it is simple: Just run